 This practice has been outlawed, and insurance companies have to demonstrate the actuarial ground for how they set rates.
 Despite these safeguards, critics claim it exists in a more subtle, indirect form.

-There are two key factors that influence car insurance rates that penalize low income drivers.
+If you’re looking for reasons why your car insurance is high, there are two key factors that influence car insurance rates that penalize low income drivers.

 1. Credit score